kiplarp/google-fiber-bi-analysis/README.md

 ### Step 1: Initial Upload
 Three CSV files representing call-center data across distinct markets were uploaded directly to BigQuery using the console import wizard.
 Each dataset includes first-contact call volumes and repeat-call counts for each day offset.
 ### Step 2: Table Consolidation in BigQuery
-Three market-specific tables are hosted in the `fiber` dataset within the project.
 ---
 ## Phase 2: Data Engineering & SQL Process
 This phase consolidated the three market-specific tables, built fact tables for efficient aggregation, and created a summary view optimized for Looker Studio dashboards.